Li-HsuanChien/budget_manage_system/README.md

 ## Usage

 1. **Set Budget:**
-   - Visit the application and set the initial budget for the company.
+   - Visit the application and set the initial budget for the company using the budget input.

 2. **Add or Alter Expenses:**
    - Navigate to the respective department sections (Marketing, Finance, Sales, Human Resource, IT).
-   - Add or alter expenses for each department as needed.
+   - Add ,deduct, or remove expenses for each department as needed using buttons on table.
+   - Add specific expense amount using the expense allocator below

 3. **Calculate Remaining Budget and Total Expenses:**
-   - The system will automatically calculate and display the remaining budget and total expenses.
+   - The system will automatically calculate and display the remaining budget and total expenses presented in regarding boxes.

 4. **Change Money Value Icon:**
-   - Customize the money value icon based on the desired currency (Dollar, Pound, Euro, Rupee).
+   - Customize the money value icon based on the desired currency (Dollar, Pound, Euro, Rupee) using the currency bar.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>